semgrep/semgrep/CONTRIBUTING.md

-These parsers are implemented in [pfff](https://github.com/returntocorp/pfff), which is an OCaml project plugged into semgrep-core as a submodule.
+These parsers are implemented in [pfff](https://github.com/returntocorp/pfff), which is an OCaml project that we plug into semgrep-core as a git submodule.

 ### Tree-Sitter Parsers

-Tree-sitter parsers exist as individual public projects, which are shared with other users of tree-sitter.
+Tree-sitter parsers exist as individual public projects.
+They are shared with other users of tree-sitter outside of semgrep.
 Our [ocaml-tree-sitter](https://github.com/returntocorp/ocaml-tree-sitter) project adds the necessary extensions for supporting semgrep patterns (ellipsis `...` and such).
 It also contains the machinery for turning